Assets

 rbxassetid://7229442422rbxassetid://6768917255rbxassetid://9125402735

-This cloud-based asset system allows you to store assets through Roblox so you don't need to maintain local copies as part of a saved Studio experience, and that you can reuse assets across the platform in various contexts for your projects, such as in different objects, places, or character bodies.
-You can find millions of free-to-use assets for projects on the Creator Marketplace, purchase assets for avatars on the Marketplace, or create your own assets and import them directly into Studio through asset management tools.
+This cloud-based asset system allows you to store assets through Roblox and reuse them across the platform in various contexts, such as in different objects and places, without maintaining local copies as part of each saved Studio experience.
+You can find millions of project assets in the Creator Store, equip avatar assets in the Marketplace, or you can create your own assets and import them directly into Studio through the asset management tools.

-When you import assets, they must pass a moderation check to ensure they meet Roblox's Community Rules and Terms of Use before users can see and interact with them in published experiences.
-After Roblox approves imported assets, you can choose to retain sole ownership of their usage on the platform, assign them to group ownership, or publish them to the Creator Marketplace in order to make them publicly available for all users to use within their own projects.
-Every asset you import is accessible within the Toolbox, allowing you to reuse them across all of your projects.
+When you import assets, they must pass a moderation check before users can see and interact with them in published experiences.
+After Roblox approves imported assets, you can choose to retain ownership of their usage on the platform or make them publicly available as detailed in Asset Permissions.

 Asset Types